apache/superset/UPDATING.md

 This file documents any backwards-incompatible changes in Superset and assists people when migrating to a new version.

+## Superset 0.27.0
+* Superset 0.27 start to use nested layout for dashboard builder, which is not backward-compatible with earlier dashboard grid data.
+We provide migration script to automatically convert dashboard grid to nested layout data.
+To be safe, please take a database backup prior to this upgrade.
+It's the only way people could go back to a previous state.

 ## Superset 0.26.0
 * Superset 0.26.0 deprecates the `superset worker` CLI, which is a simple wrapper around the `celery worker` command, forcing you into crafting